• Skip to content

 Preschool programs help children learn and develop through play.
 They also help children get ready for the transition to school.

 Some preschools are located in public schools.
-Others are run by local government, community-based organisations or the private sector.
+Others are run by local governments, community-based organisations or the private sector.

 Read more about the NDIS.
-Find links to other child and parent disability resources.
+Find links to other child and parent disability services.

 If you’re feeling overwhelmed or stressed or you’re struggling with your mental health or relationships, getting professional support is a very good idea.
 You could start by talking to your GP.